alphagov/reliability-engineering/source/documentation/github/access-github-alphagov.md

 It’s the individual teams’ responsibility to grant that user access to relevant GDS [GitHub teams][].

-Once setup is completed, user can access Alphagov resources using the GitHub portal or [SSH connection] (https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+Once setup is completed, staff can access GDS resources on https://github.com or via the command-line.

 [GitHub]: https://www.github.com/